• Finlay’s 100%-owned ATTY property covers 3,875 hectares in the prolific Toodoggone mining district of north-central British Columbia, Canada.

 Titan Anomaly/Kem

-In 2007, a Quantec Titan 24 IP survey was completed across the southern portion of the ATTY claims in the vicinity of the Kem prospect, which directly neighbors the Kemess Underground and East deposits.
+In 2007, a Quantec TITAN 24 IP survey was completed across the southern portion of the ATTY claims in the vicinity of the KEM Target, which directly neighbors the Kemess Underground and East deposits.
 A similar deep-sensing IP program east of Kemess North that same year resulted in the exploration drilling at the Kemess East deposit.
 The 2007 survey identified a significant chargeability anomaly (>20 mV/V).

 Further IP surveys by Serengeti in 2019 identified two additional targets - all three geophysical targets consist of coincident chargeability and resistivity anomalies in areas with favourable geological and geochemical conditions.